 The 3 New Roles of the Human Resources Professional

-Traditional HR Is Transformed and Added Three Critical Roles to Its Functions
+Traditional HR Is Transforming and Adding New Critical Roles

 Some industry commentators call the Human Resources function the last bastion of bureaucracy.
 Traditionally, the role of the Human Resource professional in many organizations has been to serve as the systematizing, policing arm of executive management.

 Their role was more closely aligned with personnel and administration functions that were viewed by the organization as paperwork.
 This is because the initial HR functions needed, in many companies, came out of the administration or finance department areas.

 Because hiring employees, paying employees, and dealing with benefits were the organization's first HR needs, bringing in finance or administration staff as HR staff is not surprising.

 In this role, the HR professional served executive agendas well but was frequently viewed as a roadblock by much of the rest of the organization.
 Some need for this role remains—you wouldn’t want every manager putting his own spin on a sexual harassment policy, for example.

 Nor can every manager interpret and implement the employee handbook as she chooses.
 Payroll and benefits need administration, even if they are now electronically handled.
 The administrative functions of the HR department continue to need management and implementation.
 These tasks are not going away anytime soon.

 In this role, employees regarded HR as the enemy and going to HR was the kiss of death for your ongoing relationship with your own manager.
 Employees believed and were often correct, that the HR function was in place solely to serve the needs of management.
 Thus, employee complaints often fell on deaf ears in an HR department that existed to serve managers' needs.